AuditDeploy/Builder/README.md

   - only necessary argument is a github repo url
 - `builder config`: user defined (user created builder.yaml) project build that creates artifact with metadata and logs
   - only necessary argument is a github repo url
+- `builder push <url>`: pushes build metadata and logs JSON to provided url on build completion
+ - can ommit url at end of command if push url is provided in builder.yaml
+ - can add `--save` flag to have Builder automatically push build metadata and logs JSON to provided url without needing to run `builder push` command on future builds
 - `builder`: user cds into a project path with a builder.yaml, it then pulls changes, creates new artifact and new metadata
   - no arguments accepted at this time
   - if you would like the new artifact sent to a specified dir, make sure your output path is specified in the builder.yaml